donbagger/plugin-dexpaprika/README.md

 - Retrieve token-specific data and market metrics
 - Search for tokens, pools, and DEXes
 - Formatted responses for easy consumption by LLMs

+## No API Key Required ✨

+Unlike many blockchain data services, **DexPaprika doesn't require an API key** to access its data.
+This makes the plugin particularly easy to set up and use immediately without any registration or authentication steps.

 ## Installation